-One such example is SMS (1.88% holding), a leader in recruitment services for nurses and workers in elderly care and a provider of a management support software package for in-home nursing care operations.
+For example, SMS is a leader in recruitment services for nurses and workers in elderly care and a provider of a management support software package for in-home nursing care operations.
 The company continues to benefit from an acceleration in its nursing care business.
-Similarly, our holding in Solasto (2.31% holding) is also a potential beneficiary of the growing demand for care services in Japan.
-The company is one of the leading players in the staffing and operational outsourcing market for medical institutions.
+Similarly, Solasto is one of the leading players in the staffing and operational outsourcing market for medical institutions.
 It has been reinvesting earnings into its nursing care business, where it has been able to raise salaries and reduce staff turnover.
 Nursing care is a significant long-term opportunity in Japan as an aging population means the elderly are the country’s fastest-growing demographic (Figure 1).
 The company also highlighted accelerating revenue growth in its February 2018 results, due to the successful recent acquisitions of two other large providers in the health care space.

 Major changes are taking place in Japanese society, resulting in the emergence of long-term secular trends.
-As a long-time investor in Japan, a large part of what we do revolves around identifying these trends early and investing in those areas that we anticipate being the principal beneficiaries of this societal change.
+As a longtime investor in Japan, a large part of what we do revolves around identifying these trends early and focusing on those areas that we anticipate being the principal beneficiaries of this societal change.

 1 United Nations World Population Ageing Report, 2017.